Office Ergonomics - Computer Monitors and Display Colours

 What should I know about "character colour"?

-Occasionally colours may create "after images" following prolonged viewing.
+Occasionally, colours may create "after images" following prolonged viewing.
 For example, after looking at a green image for a period, when you look away, white images may appear pink-tinged.
-This is a harmless, very short term effect that can be caused by any coloured source (e.g., a painted surface), not just computer screens.
+This is a harmless, very short-term effect that can be caused by any coloured source (such as a painted surface), not just computer screens.

 What is display polarity?

 Back to topPositive polarity means that a monitor displays dark characters on a light background, while negative polarity means that light characters are displayed on a dark background.
 One polarity has little advantage over the other.
 The resolution of positive polarity screens tends to be less affected by glare (screen reflections).
 Also, the dark characters on a light background are similar to what we are most used to in print materials.
-On the other hand, it tends to make screen flicker more noticeable.
-Given the same luminance (intensity of the light from the screen), negative polarity provides better character contrast and is less prone to flicker.
 User preference should be the determining factor when setting display polarity.

-Back to topThe image contrast is given by the ratio between the brightness of the "white" and the brightness of the "black" the monitor can reproduce.
-A higher contrast of the display can give the impression of increased brightness and can increase the capacity of noticing details.
+Back to topThe image contrast is given by the ratio between the brightness of the "white" and the brightness of the "black" that the monitor can reproduce.
+A higher contrast of the display can give the impression of increased brightness and can increase the capacity to notice details.

-There are two types of contrast ratio: "static" contrast ratio and "dynamic" contrast ratio.
+There are two types of contrast ratios: "static" contrast ratio and "dynamic" contrast ratio.

-The "static" contrast ratio is the contrast ratio that can be produced at any moment in time, and is determined by calculating the ratio between the brightness of "white" and the brightness of "black" within a single picture on a display situated in a complete dark room.
+The "static" contrast ratio is the contrast ratio that can be produced at any moment in time, and is determined by calculating the ratio between the brightness of "white" and the brightness of "black" within a single picture on a display situated in a completely dark room.
+For example, a static contrast ratio of 1000:1 means that the black images on the screen are 1000 times darker than the white images.

-The "dynamic" contrast ratio compares the brightest whites and the darkest blacks from different scenes of a movie.
+The "dynamic" contrast ratio compares the brightest whites and the darkest blacks from different scenes of moving images on the screen.
 The display equipped with dynamic contrast ratio (DCR) has the ability to make dark scenes even darker by adjusting the intensity of the backlight.
 In this way, the ratio between the luminosity of the whitest white among all images and the darkest black from all images increases.
 As a consequence, the dynamic contrast ratio is always much higher than the static contrast ratio.

 The monitors used in offices do not usually have DCR technology, so they are characterized by the "static contrast ratio".

-The human eye can perceive changes in contrast up to about 1000:1 ratio.
-Changes are more noticeable when we pass from 10:1 contrast ratio to a 20:1 contrast ratio.
-As the contrast ratio increases the difference is noticed less.
+The human eye can perceive changes in contrast up to about a 1000:1 ratio.
+Changes are more noticeable when we pass from a 10:1 contrast ratio to a 20:1 contrast ratio.
+As the contrast ratio increases, the difference is noticed less.
 For example, the difference in contrast at ratios higher than 500:1 up to 1000:1 will seem minor.
-The contrast perceived by the viewer will be always less than the given contrast ratio for the monitor.
-This difference is due to the fact that the monitors are usually in an office setting where the reflection of the surrounding light will reduce the contrast.
+The contrast perceived by the viewer will always be less than the given contrast ratio for the monitor.
+This difference is due to the fact that the monitors are usually in an office setting, where the reflection of the surrounding light will reduce the contrast.